scjrobertson/nlw_code/README.md

 * text_dep.txt - The basic dependencies describing the text.
 * text_parse.txt - The syntacting parse trees s-expressions.

+Two bodies of text moby.txt and sense.txt have been included to run as examples.

 ### Output parse trees and binary strings ###
 The current implementation only re-parses the Stanford coreNLP output and allows the binary strings of each sentence to be generated.
 The Java files can be compiled